Best Storm Sorcerer Build - Eye of the Storm - Baldur's Gate 3 (BG3)

 Leveling Overview

-Here is a concise table with all the main picks during your leveling progression.
+Here is a concise table with all the main picks during your levelling progression.
 For more detailed reasoning, I go further in the article.
-Also, do not forget to check the recommended gear as it is crucial.
+Also, do not forget to check the recommended gear, as it is crucial.

 ||